 3D GoL Extension

-Carter Bay proposed investigated possible extension of the Game of Life to 3D, finding that amongst the possible totalistic rules with 26 neighbours there were strong constraints for rules that exhibited the central properties of the game of life (with E=S and F=B in our notation):
+Carter Bay proposed investigated possible extension of the Game of Life to 3D, finding that amongst the possible semi-totalistic rules with 26 neighbours there were strong constraints for rules that exhibited the central properties of the game of life (with E=S and F=B in our notation):

 “Definition 1.
 A rule ElEuFlFu defines a "Game of Life" if and only if both of the following are true.